exponential-idle-guides/exponential-idle-guides/src/view/guides/1-ee2k.md

 You will max all star upgrades besides permanent levels (no attainable limit) and autosupremacy.
 When you obtain autoprestige, input [the autoprestige equation](#autoprestige).
 You will continue to unlock variables and permanent levels when cheap as you go.
 You will not want to buy the Automation Speed upgrades until cheap compared to variable cost.
 In other words: lvl 1 after $\zeta$; lvl 2 after $\iota$; and lvl 3 after $\xi$ (the last variable).
 They don't provide much boost but are nice to have anyway.
 Any leftover stars will go into permanent levels.

 ###### When you reach ee2000, graduate immediately.
-This also pushes infinity further and is optimal for graduation routing anyway
+This also pushes infinity further and is optimal for graduation routing anyway.